TuanLenh/CS100-Final-Project/README.md

 ## General Description

-The Super Smash Bros. text-based RPG is a terminal-based role-playing game in which the user is able to select betweeen ten different characters at the start of the game.
+The Super Smash Bros. text-based RPG is a terminal-based role-playing game in which the user is able to select betweeen ten different Nintendo-themed characters at the start of the game.
 The user will be able to choose a single-player mode, where the user will battle an AI character, or a multiplayer mode, where two users can battle each other locally.
 Each character features unique attacks, various defense tactics, and distinctive health statistics, and every attack/defense move will affect the health of the each character in a different manner.
 The game comes to an end when a character's health reaches "zero", at which point the remaining character is declared a winner.

 ## Why is this project important or interesting to us?